VSI Media Robot Utility Installation and User Guide

 $ DEFINE MRU_WAIT value

-Another feature of MRU software controls the amount of time it waits after an unload operation is initiated on a DLT media robot.
+Another feature of the MRU software controls the amount of time it waits after an unload operation is initiated on legacy hardware.
 It can take up to about three minutes for a tape to rewind in response to an unload request.
 By default, MRU software will attempt to perform an unload up to 180 times, until the unload is successful.
 You can change this by specifying a value representing the number of retries with the MRU_UNLOAD_DELAY logical name like so:

 $ DEFINE MRU_UNLOAD_DELAY value